neuroplasticity9/mockingj/readme.md

 # Mockingj

-Simplified and customized [Laravel/Homestead](https://github.com/laravel/homestead) for [CentOS 7](https://www.centos.org) in VirtualBox environment.
+A fork on [Laravel/Homestead](https://github.com/laravel/homestead) in [CentOS 7](https://www.centos.org) in VirtualBox VM Environment.

-A php composer package partially integrate with **vagrant** with easy-customisable box configuration.
+Mockingj is a wrapper of `vagrant` command, developed to be used together with [Mockingj Vagrant Box](https://atlas.hashicorp.com/justinmoh/mockingj).

 ## Includes